George Washington Rains: Biography

-Rains was born in Craven County in North Carolina in 1817.
+Rains was born in Craven County, North Carolina in 1817.
 He graduated from the United States Military Academy at West Point in 1842 as third out of a class of 56; being commissioned a 2nd Lieutenant in the Corps of Engineers.
-In the next year he transferred to the 4th U.S. Artillery Regiment and then became an assistant professor of chemistry, mineralogy, and geology back at West Point.
+In the next year, he transferred to the 4th U.S. Artillery Regiment and then became an assistant professor of chemistry, mineralogy, and geology back at West Point.
 He participated in the Mexican–American War, fighting at Vera Cruz, Cerro Gordo, Contreras, Churubusco, Molino del Rey and Chapultepec.
-For his services he was promoted to 1st Lieutenant and brevetted Captain.
+During his time fighting in the war, he served under General Zachary Taylor, who would go on to become the 12th president of the United States.
+For his services, he was promoted to 1st Lieutenant and brevetted Captain.
 Over the next years he frequently changed stations and often served on recruiting duty.
 The full Captain's promotion came in February 1856 when he was stationed in New York but he resigned his commission half a year later.

 Rains became a proprietor of the Washington & Highland Iron Works in Newburgh, New York and became a patent holding engineer for steam engines and boilers.
 He also married local Frances Josephine Ramsell (1838–1919) with whom he'd have a daughter, Fanny Powell Rains.

 When the American Civil War began Rains joined the Confederate army.
 George Rains became a major in the Ordnance Department and was tasked to procure, and prospect for, gunpowder ingredients and to initiate the production.
 His work did much for the establishment of Gen. Isaac M. St. John's Bureau of Nitre and Mining, to which he transferred, in 1862.
 Being promoted to lieutenant colonel, he went to Augusta, Georgia and established the Confederate Powderworks at the Augusta Arsenal.
 Inspired by, and learning from, British material, his methods and inventions provided for comparably safe and efficient production.
 At its peak the powderworks regularly produced about 7000 lb a day, more than 2,750,000 lb throughout the war, making it the second-largest gunpowder factory in the world at that time.
+Rains also directed the switch from holding gunpowder in barrels to holding it in boxes he specially designed for this purpose, with dimensions of 1 x 1 x 2.5 feet.
 Rains was promoted to colonel on July 12, 1863.
 Rains also commanded the local defense regiment and led it during Sherman's March to the Sea.